Skip Navigation

 |

-In fall 2020, the first year in which fall enrollment may have been affected by the coronavirus pandemic, 3.1 million students1 were enrolled in postbaccalaureate degree programs in the United States.2 Postbaccalaureate degree programs include master’s and doctoral programs, as well as professional doctoral programs such as law, medicine, and dentistry.
-Between 2009 and 2020, total postbaccalaureate enrollment increased by 10 percent (from 2.8 million to 3.1 million students).
-Postbaccalaureate enrollment is projected to be 6 percent higher in 2030 than in 2020 (3.3 million vs. 3.1 million students).
+In fall 2021, some 3.2 million students were enrolled at the postbaccalaureate level1 in degree-granting institutions in the United States.2 Postbaccalaureate degree programs include master’s and doctoral programs as well as professional doctoral programs such as law, medicine, and dentistry.
+Between 2010 and 2019, total postbaccalaureate enrollment increased by 5 percent (from 2.9 million to 3.1 million students), and this trend continued during the coronavirus pandemic, increasing another 5 percent to 3.2 million in 2021.
+By 2031, postbaccalaureate enrollment is projected to increase by 6 percent (from 3.2 million to 3.4 million students).3

 Select a subgroup characteristic from the drop-down menu below to view relevant text and figures.

-Figure 1: Actual and projected postbaccalaureate enrollment in degree-granting postsecondary institutions, by sex: Fall 2009 through 2030
+Figure 1.
+Actual and projected postbaccalaureate enrollment in degree-granting postsecondary institutions, by sex: Fall 2010 through fall 2031

 Hover, click, and tap to see more for all figures on this page.